SimpleDataLabsInc/prophecy-docs/src/pages/mdapi/index.md

 Please note that this document is subject to change at any time without notice.

+## Request URL

+There are two components to the request URL: The base and the path.

+The base will depend on the endpoint that you use to access Prophecy, i.e `https://app.prophecy.io/`.

+The path is always the same for all deployments: `api/md/graphql`.

 ## Authentication

 Authentication with the Prophecy GraphQL API is via including a Prophecy API token with the appropriate header.